Launched in 2006, GAR is the leading resource on international arbitration news and community intelligence.

 Complementing our news service and GAR Live events, we also work with leading practitioners to provide the front-line view on important topics in international dispute resolution.
 These resources are all published free-to-view on the GAR website and are packaged into two distinct series:

-Alongside GAR Know-how we also publish three annual reviews providing first-hand insight into international arbitration in important jurisdictions around the world.
-The Arbitration Review of the Americas,The Asia-Pacific Arbitration Review and The European, Middle Eastern and African Arbitration Reviewfocus on the regional issues and important cases, reflecting on what's been happening on-the-ground over the past year.
-Reviews are published free-to-view online and also in print: they are distributed to subscribers and are available at most GAR Live events.
+We also publish four annual reviews providing first-hand insight into international arbitration in important jurisdictions around the world.
+The Arbitration Review of the Americas,The Asia-Pacific Arbitration Review, The European Arbitration Review and The Middle Eastern and African Arbitration Review focus on the regional issues and important cases, reflecting on what's been happening on-the-ground over the past year.
+Reviews are published free-to-view online and also available to purchase in print: they are distributed to subscribers and are available at most GAR Live events.

 We are always keen to hear from firms who are interested in helping us expand our jurisdictional or substantive coverage, so please contact email@example.com to find out more.